 Source: OECD (2023), Table D1.1.
-For more information see Source section and Education at a Glance 2023 Sources, Methodologies and Technical Notes (OECD, 2023[11]).
+For more information see Source section and Education at a Glance 2023 Sources, Methodologies and Technical Notes (OECD, 2023[1]).

-- On average across OECD countries, in full-time equivalent terms, there are 14 students for every teaching staff member in general upper secondary programmes and 15 students per staff member in vocational upper secondary programmes.
-In Lithuania, in full-time equivalent terms, there are 10 students per staff member in general upper secondary programmes, lower than the OECD average.
-In vocational upper secondary programmes, in full-time equivalent terms, there are 9 students for every teaching staff member (below the OECD average). - The average age of teachers varies across OECD countries.
-In some countries, the teaching workforce is much younger than the labour force in general, whereas in others, teachers tend to be older.
-In Lithuania, 60% of teachers in general upper secondary programmes are aged 50 or older, compared to the OECD average of 39%.
-Teachers in vocational programmes are younger than their general programme peers their general programme peers, with 56% aged 50 or above (43% on average across the OECD).
+- Between 2015 and 2022, statutory salaries of upper secondary teachers in general programmes (with the most prevalent qualification and 15 years of experience) declined in real terms in roughly half of all OECD countries with available data.
+In Chile, upper secondary teachers' salaries increased by 28% between 2015 and 2021, the latest year with available data. - On average across OECD countries, in full-time equivalent terms, there are 14 students for every teaching staff member in general upper secondary programmes and 15 students per staff member in vocational upper secondary programmes.
+In Chile, in full-time equivalent terms, there are 20 students per staff member in general upper secondary programmes, higher than the OECD average.
+In vocational upper secondary programmes, in full-time equivalent terms, there are 21 students for every teaching staff member (above the OECD average). - The average age of teachers varies across OECD countries.
+In some countries, the teaching workforce is much younger than the labour force in general, whereas in others, teachers tend to